Bohem1/datum/docs/CodeLayers.md

 # Layering the DSC code

-While the DSC code can be organised with constructs such as Resources, Composite Resources, Configuration and Composite Configurations; those are providing modularity and re-usability of code, and where the PowerShell module is the natural solution for Packaging them as artifacts.
+While the DSC code can be organized with constructs such as Resources, Composite Resources, Configuration and Composite Configurations; those are providing modularity and re-usability of code, and where the PowerShell module is the natural solution for Packaging them as artifacts.

-While those elements are the core components of the interface to the **DSC platform**, it does not prescribe a logical organisation or implementation of DSC as a solution, it only defines the interface with the components of the systems.
+While those elements are the core components of the interface to the **DSC platform**, it does not prescribe a logical organization or implementation of DSC as a solution, it only defines the interface with the components of the systems.

 In an effort to design an implementation of **a** solution based on DSC, we take an opinionated approach, adding terminology not part of the DSC platform, and recommending practices we believe helps in making a coherent and manageable system at scale.
 The approach is heavily inspired from Chef's Roles, Role Attributes, Databags and runlists, or Puppet's Roles and Profiles model backed with Hiera.